istio/istio.io/content/help/troubleshooting.md

 Make sure to raise your ulimit.
 Example: `ulimit -n 16384`

-## Headless TCP Services Losing Connection from Istiofied Containers
+## Headless TCP services losing connection from Istiofied containers

 If `istio-citadel` is deployed, Envoy is restarted every 15 minutes to refresh certificates.
 This causes the disconnection of TCP streams or long-running connections between services.